Do you want a personalised training plan that helps you achieve your goals?

 Use these races as an opportunity to practise for your main race.
-Because if something goes wrong in these, it doesn't matter as much as if it happened in your 'A' race (E.g. stomach problems because of your nutrition strategy).
+Because if something goes wrong in these, it doesn't matter as much as if it happened in your 'A' race.
+For example, stomach problems because of your nutrition strategy.

-Another great benefit is that you can track how you͛re progressing towards your end goal.
-And you can make changes to your training plan.
+Another great benefit is that you can track how you’re progressing towards your end goal.
+And you can make changes to your training plan, based on that feedback.

 e) Plan Your Rest Periods

 This is the time when you actually see improvements.

 Because your body adapts positively to the stress you've been putting it under whilst training.

 The amount of rest you need will depend on your experience.

 If you're new to the sport or injury prone, you'll need more.